 That, I understood, was his yellow.
 Not the trumpet-blast of first bloom, of highlighted feathers, but the deep note of something settled beneath them.
 The yellow of goldenrod at its peak, of sunflower heads heavy with seed, of thistle husks curling.
 It had waited.
 And so had he.

 Not in full, not all at once.
 Just fragments at first.
 Ground.
 Underpainting.
 Glazes.
 A shadow feather here, a glint there.
-He guided it—not by word or movement, but by presence.
-When the value was wrong, he turned.
+He guided it — not by word or movement, but by presence.
+When the value was wrong, he turned away.
 When I hesitated at the right moment, he stayed.

-But that day—near three, the sunlight falling full across the varnish jars — he stood on the open drawer where I keep yellow pigments, and he sang.
+But that day — near three, the sunlight falling full across the varnish jars — he stood on the open drawer where I keep yellow pigments, and he sang.
 A single warble.
-Fragile and winding.
-Like water spilling through dry grass.
+Fragile and winding, like water through dry grass.

 He dropped something onto my palette.
-A petal of dried Yellow Lake—curled, almost beautiful.
+A paint chip of dried Yellow Lake — curled, almost beautiful.

 Then he sang again.